 here,

-recommend is, after this
+recommend that, after you're done with this

-intro video course is done,
+intro video course,

 just take an hour or two and just play around